DuqMax/DuqMax/README.md

 # Welcome! 👋

 📌 Hello!
 My name is Max Marques.
-I'm a Technical High School student in Information Technology at IFMA, a Brazilian Federal Institute.
+I'm a Technical High School student in Information Technology at IFMA, a Brazilian Federal Institute (IFET).

 Currently studying: